 Sevina Park is recognized as the first and only real estate development in the Philippines to have received the LEED Platinum under the LEED for Neighborhood Development (LEED ND) and LEED Platinum under LEED for Homes categories.
-Likewise, Sevina Park Villas turnover units are on track to EDGE Advanced and the remaining Villa-182 turnover units vying for LEED Gold certification.
+Likewise, Sevina Park Villas turnover units (Villa typologies 138, 162, and 182) are on track to EDGE Advanced certification.
+Additionally, the LEED Gold certifications for the Villa-182 turnover units are also on track.
 In 2022, PHILGBC certified the project BERDE 5-Star under its BERDE for District green building rating tool.